artryazanov/laravel-steam-apps-db/README.md

 ### Console Commands

-The package provides three main console commands:
+The package provides one main console command:

-#### 1. Import Steam Apps
+#### Import Steam Apps

 This command imports basic information about all Steam applications from the Steam API.